 If you want to get rid of the parts you messed up or had to rerecord in a long clip, here is a quick way to do it.
 Drag the scrubber bar to the beginning of the section you want to delete then hit the I button on your keyboard, which would create a weird blue thing over it.
 Next, drag the scrubber bar to the end of the section you want to delete and hit the O button.
 What we did here was set an in point (I) and an outpoint (O), which created a section.
 Hit the command and delete key on your keyboard, and it would delete the selected section.
 The in and outpoint function applies to the entire timeline.
 When you are using this function, take your clip to another part of the track to prevent it from affecting other

-I created a cheat sheet of all the major commands keyboard shortcuts that I use inside of ScreenFlow, which is the ScreenFlow Cheat Sheet.
-You can get access to it by clicking the CTA image or the link then put in our email and grab it for free.
-Now, you have all of my keyboard shortcuts.
+In addition to this ScreenFlow editing tutorial, I created a cheat sheet of all the major commands keyboard shortcuts that I use inside of ScreenFlow, which is the ScreenFlow Cheat Sheet.
+You can get access it here.

 The Video Properties Panel is where you make changes to any of the recorded or imported video clips as well as images if you import still images.
 You can also add video actions to a clip and apply video properties to the action.